Cover image of "The Winds of War," one of the best novels about World War II

 The Eye of the Needle by Ken Follett (1978) 364 pages ★★★★★—The 40th anniversary edition of Ken Follett’s classic WWII spy novel

-British author Ken Follett is best known to a wide public these days for the Kingsbridge Trilogy, his mammoth multi-generational account of an English cathedral town.
-Together, the three books run to nearly 3,000 pages (and a fourth, a more recent prequel, takes the total to nearly 4,000).
+British author Ken Follett is best known to a wide public these days for the Kingsbridge Saga, his mammoth multi-generational account of an English cathedral town.
+Together, the five books run to more than 4,600 pages.
 They’ve reportedly sold more than 80 million copies around the world.
-But that’s only half of the 160 million books Follett has sold since the publication of his first novel in 1974.
-And he has been topping the bestseller lists ever since the publication of his classic WWII spy novel, The Eye of the Needle, in 1978.
+But that’s less than half of the 188 million books Follett has sold since the publication of his first novel in 1974.
+And he has been topping the bestseller lists ever since the appearance of his classic WWII spy novel, The Eye of the Needle, in 1978.
 The book sold 10 million copies, and it frequently appears on lists of the all-time best spy novels.
 So it’s no surprise that Penguin has brought out a 40th-anniversary edition of the novel.
 It fully deserves all the attention it gets.

 In this novel, two of the most fascinating inventions of World War II figure prominently in Eye of the Needle.
-One is the XX Committee, or Twenty Committee, otherwise sometimes know as the Double-Cross Committee, which was entirely real.
-The other was not real at all: the fictional First United States Army Group under General George S. Patton, or FUSAG.
+One is the British XX Committee, or Twenty Committee, otherwise sometimes know as the Double-Cross Committee, which was entirely real.
+The other was not real at all: the fictional First United States Army Group (FUSAG) under General George S. Patton.
 Together, these two elements constituted what may well have been the most elaborate deception ever deployed in war.
 Read the review.

 Cover image of "Spies of the Balkans"